wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/using-the-gmail-connector.md

 #### Start the Message Broker runtime

-To set up Message Broker profile of WSO2 EI 6.6.0:
+Set up the Message Broker profile of WSO2 EI 6.6.0.
+This is required because the Message Broker profile is used for guaranteed message delivery in this use case.

 1. Download [WSO2 EI 6.6.0](https://wso2.com/enterprise-integrator/6.6.0), which includes the Message Broker profile.
 The path to this folder is referred to as `EI_6.6.0_HOME` throughout this tutorial.